Almost lossless analog signal separation and probabilistic uncertainty relations: Statement of the main results

 where $\kappa>0$ is an arbitrarily small constant. \end{theorem}

 \begin{remark} As in Theorem~\ref{th2}, the set of exceptions for $\am$ depends on the specific choice of the full-rank matrix $\bm$.
-The constant $\kappa$ honors the fact that we have to excise a small set of points on which the separator may fail to be Hölder-continuous.
+The constant $\kappa$ honors the fact that we have to excise a small set of concatenated source vectors on which the separator may fail to be H\"older-continuous.
 The proof of Theorem~\ref{thm:hoeldersepneu} is based on a regularized probabilistic uncertainty relation reported in Section~\ref{sec:regprobuncrel}.
-The regularization accounts for the Hölder-continuity of the separator. \end{remark}
+The regularization accounts for the H\"older-continuity of the separator. \end{remark}